Connect shaft-mcp

 shaft-mcp is the Model Context Protocol server for SHAFT browser,

-SHAFT.GUI.Playwright or the user explicitly asks for Playwright code.
-It is
+project already uses SHAFT.GUI.Playwright or the user explicitly asks for

 published to Maven Central as the thin io.github.shafthq:shaft-mcp JAR, built